 Treatment by Dr Kamran

 Severe fractures — particularly those extending below the gum line or involving root damage — may present more complex treatment considerations.
-In some cases, extraction may be the most appropriate option.
-Our guide on whether a broken tooth can be saved discusses this in detail.
+In some cases, extraction may be the most appropriate option, followed by a discussion about replacement possibilities such as dental implants, bridges, or dentures.

 When Professional Dental Assessment May Be Needed